ScilifelabDataCentre/swedgene/hugo/content/add_genome/recommendations_for_file_formats.md

 title: Recommendations for file formats
 ---

+## Recommendations for file formats

 This page contains recommendations for the file formats that can be used for displaying data on the Genome Portal and is intended as a support for researchers that want to add a new genome to the site.
 The text assumes some previous knowledge about bioinformatics file formats and familiarity with command line tools.
 The Genome Portal staff will also be happy to discuss choice of file formats and give advice on file format conversion.
 Please see the <a href="/contact">Contact page</a> for how to get in touch with us.

 The Genome Portal uses JBrowse 2 to display the datasets.
 JBrowse 2 <a href="https://jbrowse.org/jb2/features/#supported-data-formats">supports several formats</a> that are commonly used in genomics and transcriptomics and these can thus technically be displayed in the genome portal.
 However, at the moment we do **NOT display BAM files** in the genome portal since they can be quite big and might affect performance.

 - We still encourage research groups to make their BAM files publicly available, since that enables users to load the data as a local custom tracks in their JBrowse 2 instance.

-Readers that have looked at the <a href="https://jbrowse.org/jb2/features/#supported-data-formats">list of file formats supported by JBrowse</a> might have noticed the mention of index files.
+Readers that have looked at the list of file formats supported by JBrowse might have noticed the mention of index files.
 Indexing of files is taken care of on the server side of the Genome Portal, and therefore index files do not need to be supplied in the process of adding a new species to the portal.
 For advanced users, a description of how indexing can be performed is available in the [Additional Resources](#additional-resources) section below.

 The Genome Portal project advocates the FAIR principles for sharing of research data.
 As part of this work, all datasets are required to have been made publicly available in repositories that uses persistent identifiers.
-We therefore encourage researchers that are interested in adding a genome to the Genome Portal to first read this guide on file format recommendations and then read the recommendations for how to make the data files publicly available that can be found <a href="/add_genome/recommendations_for_making_data_public">here</a>.
+We therefore encourage researchers that are interested in adding a genome to the Genome Portal to first read this guide on file format recommendations and then read the <a href="/add_genome/recommendations_for_making_data_public">recommendations for how to make the data files publicly available</a>.

 The data that is displayed in JBrowse 2 can be divided in two groups: [genome assemblies](#genome-assemblies) and [data tracks](#data-tracks).
 Below follows specific recommendations for making sure that the data is compatible with JBrowse.